What if you could get good, tasty, healthy, AND cheap food for your dorm room? This personal trainer and nutrition specialist explains how.

 - Peanut butter

-- Popcorn (looking for low-salt, low-calorie options, not the butter-drenched kind)
+- Popcorn (look for low-salt, low-calorie options, not the butter-drenched kind)

 - Rice, preferably brown (grab the microwaveable bag if you don’t have a stove top)